KyberNetwork/hackathon-bounties/README.md

 Check out the GitHub issues in this repository for some of our proposed bounties for the hackathon.

 #### Create a GitHub repo for the bounty
 Please create a new GitHub repo for the bounty you'll be working on to make it easier for us to see the team members involved in the project.
-Please ensure that all team members are visible pubicly so we know who to pay the prizes to.
+Ensure that all team members are visible publicly so we know who to pay the prizes to.

 #### Need guides?
 Our [developer portal](https://developer.kyber.network/) is the place to go!